Florent2/wsmodel/README.md

 possibly exist between them (the neighbourhoud of a node is the set of all the nodes linked to this node).

+We can say that the local clustering coefficient of a node is the *interconnectedness* of its neighbours.
+See [an example with the public transport network of Turkey](http://www.few.vu.nl/~dvdberg/swn/swn.html)

 From Wikipedia:

 ![Local clustering coefficient of the blue node in different graphs](http://upload.wikimedia.org/wikipedia/commons/thumb/0/0f/Clustering_coefficient_example.svg/220px-Clustering_coefficient_example.svg.png)